wpmetabox/mb-elementor-integrator/readme.txt

 2. Connect to a Meta Box Field

 == Changelog ==

+= 2.1.9 - 2023-06-27 =
+- Display post title instead of post ID of post field in a group
+- Fix error for groups

 = 2.1.8 - 2023-06-08 =
 - Fix PHP notice for missing check on `mine_type`